Diabetes Awareness Month: Let’s get the facts straight

 Type 2 diabetes is a condition where the body either does not produce enough insulin or fails to properly use the insulin it makes.
 This condition is mostly preventable, though a person’s ethnicity and genes may also influence their risk of developing Type 2 diabetes.
 This is why even if someone does not eat healthily, does not exercise or has a higher body weight, they may not go on to develop Type 2 diabetes.
 It is important to foster healthy habits and maintain a healthy body weight to avoid lifestyle-driven diseases like Type 2 diabetes.

-“We are still trying to figure out why it seems easier for some people to maintain a healthy body weight than others,” says Robb.
+“We are still trying to figure out why it seems easier for some people to maintain a healthy body weight than others,” says Ropp.
 “But it is known that body mass index (BMI) is not the only way to know if someone’s weight is healthy for their body.
 Eating just mostly what you need and exercising or being active as much as you can helps prevent lifestyle-driven diseases like Type 2 diabetes.”

 Gestational diabetes happens only during pregnancy.
 Having gestational diabetes puts a person at higher risk for Type 2 diabetes after pregnancy.
 If you have been diagnosed with gestational diabetes, it is also important to maintain healthy weight and lifestyle habits post-pregnancy — even if you did not have diabetes before you were pregnant.